Still Life

 ⏱️ Runtime & Duration

-The total runtime of Still Life is 92 minutes (1h 32m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of Still Life (2013) is 92 minutes (1h 32m).
+Directed by Uberto Pasolini, the film runs for 92 minutes in its complete theatrical version.

 Verdict Summary